-10.1.3.2 Step 2.
+10.1.3.3 Step 3.
 Creation of Forest Cover matrices

-Forest cover matrices were generated that combined annual change data for regenerating forest (Step 1) with the area of standing forest (Stable and Degraded forest in Forest Land remaining Forest Land) in order to construct the Activity Data for biomass gains.
+Forest cover matrices were then generated that combined annual change data for regenerating forest (from Workbook Table W19.4)) with the area of standing stable forest (from Workbook Table W19.5) and Degraded forest (from Workbook Table W19.3) in order to construct the Activity Data for biomass gains (see Worksheet 20.
+Raw Data-Forest Cover).

-Matrices were organised by National Land Tenure, IPCC land-use change category, Forest state (Stable, Degraded or Regenerating) and Forest type.
+Matrices were organised by National Land Tenure, IPCC land-use change category, Forest state (Stable, Degraded or Regenerating) and Forest type (Workbook Table W20.1).

-First, data for each assessment year were extracted from the remote sensing matrices and inserted into the tables.
+First, forest cover area data for each assessment year were extracted from the remote sensing matrices and inserted into the tables.
 Here, data were taken from both the start and end of each assessment period.
 This was necessary, because, due to the nature of remote sensing method (the PSU sampling approach combined with changes in the size and shape of the National Land Tenure classes between assessment years) the total forested areas within each Land Tenure class at the end of each assessment period did not exactly match the areas at the start of the subsequent period (Section 10.1.1.5).
 For Forest Remaining Forest Land, the area of each forest type at the end of each assessment period differed to the area at the start of the subsequent period.
 For Non-Forest Land-use Categories to Forest Land (Regenerating forest), the area at the start of each assessment period was zero.

-10.1.3.3 Step 3.
+10.1.3.4 Step 3.
 Interpolation of data to create annual time series

-For Forest Land Remaining Forest Land (which included Stable and Degraded Forest), the areas of each forest type (Dense + Flooded, Secondary and Mangrove) between the start and end of each assessment period were interpolated by taking the average annual difference between the two years and summing them to the area of the previous year.
+For Forest Land Remaining Forest Land (which included Stable and Degraded Forest), the areas of each forest type (Dense + Flooded, Secondary and Mangrove) between the start and end of each assessment period were interpolated by simple linear interpolation (Worksheet Table W20.1).